 Now, what if you are standing right next to a dripping wet piece and you have paint on your hands and you didn’t run?
 Frankly, you deserve to be arrested.
 Don’t make it worse by saying anything to the police, that just gives us more evidence, dummy.

-The Law works for the law in New York City.
+The Law works within the New York City legal system.